-The Old Age Security pension (OAS) remains a central component of financial support for seniors in Quebec and across Canada.
-It is designed to provide a basic income to seniors, ensuring financial stability throughout retirement.
-For 2026, this benefit continues to evolve to meet the needs of recipients.
-Discover key information about the 2026 Old Age Security pension, including payment amounts, the payment schedule, and other practical details.
+The Old Age Security (OAS) pension remains a cornerstone of financial support for seniors in Quebec and across Canada.
+It is designed to provide a basic income for older adults, ensuring financial security throughout their retirement years.
+For 2026, this benefit continues to adapt to meet the needs of recipients.
+Discover the essential information about the 2026 Old Age Security pension, including payment amounts, the official schedule, and other practical details.

 Download and Print the 2026 Payment Schedule